Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 Which nailer is highly transportable?

-The transporting convenience of a nailer is dependent on its weight distribution and dimension.
+A nailer’s transporting convenience depends on its weight distribution and dimension.

-Milwaukee 21-degree framing nailer has 11.58 pounds weight with an optimum center of gravity.
-Besides, its dimension is 16.5 x 15.5 x 6 inches which are better than many conventional framing nailers.
+Milwaukee 21-degree framing nailer weighs 11.58 pounds with an optimum center of gravity.
+Besides, its dimension is 16.5 x 15.5 x 6 inches, which are better than many conventional framing nailers.
 Though it’s slightly bulky, it’s comfortable enough to hold for a long time.

-However, Milwaukee 30-degree framing nailer comes with only 9.6 pounds of weight.
-Its dimension is 13.3″ x 14.1″ x 4.7″ which is even better than the 21-degree version.
-In comparison to these two nailers, the 30-degree Milwaukee nailer is easy to transport.
+However, the Milwaukee 30-degree framing nailer comes with only 9.6 pounds of weight.
+Its dimension is 13.3″ x 14.1″ x 4.7″, even better than the 21-degree version.
+Compared to these two nailers, the 30-degree Milwaukee nailer is easy to transport.

 Which nailer comes with more user-friendly features?

 As they come from the same company, they have indifferent extra features.
 These extra features make the framing and other woodworking projects more precise.
-Here are some user-friendly extra features of 21 and 30 degrees Milwaukee nailers.
+Here are some user-friendly extra features of 21 and 30-degree Milwaukee nailers.

 • Included no-mar pad to save the machine along with the nailing surface